 December 2012 saw the completion of a 30-minute song-cycle for Lesley-Jane Rogers and Oare String Orchestra.
 The work is a setting of 6 Yeats poems titled How Love Fled.
 The first performance took place on 28th September 2013.

 In 2013, Martin Outram gave the 1st performance of a Fantasia for solo viola, They were changed men… on 21st November at Canterbury Music Club.
 Martin is also the dedicatee for Peter’s Viola Concerto, completed in September 2017, and first performed by Martin with Oare String Orchestra on 27th January 2018.
-The Viola Concerto is due to receive its United States premiere on 17th February 2019
+The Viola Concerto received its United States premiere on 17th February 2019 performed by Rita Porfiris and the North/South Orchestra conducted by Max Lifchitz at Christ & St. Stephens Church, New York.

 He is a professional member of British Academy of Composers, Songwriters and Authors, and Performing Right Society.
 He is also a Fellow in Composition of Trinity College of Music, and a Fellow of ISM.